neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 location to a safer place.
 You also need to analyze the content (is it safe?), control web access and ultimately delete the file when it's not needed anymore.

-FLOW3 relieves you of this hassle and lets you deal with simple ``Resource`` objects instead.
+TYPO3 Flow relieves you of this hassle and lets you deal with simple ``Resource`` objects instead.
 File uploads are handled automatically, enforcing the restrictions which were configured by means of validation rules.
 The publishing mechanism was designed to support a wide range of scenarios, starting from simple publication to the local file system up to